 The walk begins in the Meadowlark Gardens Visitor Center.
 If you have children in your group, you might want to start at the Snowflake Shoppe where you can buy light-up necklaces, wands, and other sparkly goods.
 You can also pick up a Light Search activity sheet and give your kids a fun extra challenge.

 Once you enter the grounds, visitors follow a set path along paved walkways that wind between displays.
-You can walk at your own pace and spend as long as you want at each display.
-This an ADA-compliant, paved trail, so it is a wheelchair and stroller-friendly destination.
+You can walk at your own pace (maintain social distance!) and spend as long as you want at each display.
+The ADA-compliant, paved trail is a wheelchair and stroller-friendly destination.
 You will have to navigate some gentle hills on the half-mile walk.

-The Fairy Garden was full of lights and fairies this year, and we heard kids squeal with delight at the new display.
+The Fairy Garden was full of lights and fairies in 2019, and we heard kids squeal with delight at the new display.

 Meadowlark goes all out with sparkly decorations, many of which follow a garden and woods theme.
 The large, extensively light-wrapped trees set an impressive backdrop for the smaller displays.
-More traditional holiday scenes are sprinkled among the outdoor themes.
+You’ll also see traditional holiday scenes sprinkled among the outdoor themes.

 Meadowlark has set up several places to take sparkly holiday photos, including a pretty butterfly and several spots with benches.
 However, you’ll need a camera that can capture both lights and people.